 Machine Learning and Deep Learning Courses on YouTube

-This isn’t fluff.
-These are full lecture series taught by the people who invented the field — from Stanford to MIT to Tübingen.
-And yes, it’s all free.
+No fluff here.
+These are full lecture series, taught by the people who invented the field.
+Stanford, MIT, Tübingen.
+All of it free.

 Foundations of Machine Learning (Start Here if You’re New)

-These are real university courses that build your mathematical and algorithmic foundation, not just “train a model in 5 minutes” gimmicks.
+These are real university courses.
+They build the math and the algorithmic intuition underneath everything else, instead of selling you a “train a model in 5 minutes” trick.

 -